oroinc/documentation/admin_guide/integrations/magento_channel_integration.rst

   synchronized.

   Click **Sync website list** if the list of Websites is outdated."
-  "**Admin url**","Optional field.
-A url to the administrator panel of the specified Magento store."
+  "**Admin URL**","Optional field.
+A URL to the administrator panel of the specified Magento store."
+  "**Import Order Comments as Order Notes**","When the option is disabled, order notes are displayed on the Magento Order page only.
+When the option is enabled, order notes are also displayed on the Magento Customer and Account pages.
+The option is set to **Yes** by default."
-  "**Split by Full Name**","Separate customer accounts will be created for Magento customers with the specified email(s) during import.
-To enter multiple emails use semicolons or commas."
+  "**Split by Full Name**","Separate customer accounts are created for Magento customers with the specified email(s) during import.
+To enter multiple emails, use semicolons or commas."
   "**Default owner**","Specifies what users can manage the configuration, subject to the :ref:`access and permission settings <user-guide-user-management-permissions>`.
 By default is filled with the user creating the integration."

+.. note:: Be aware that comments added to an order on the Magento side are synced only when OroBridge extension v.
+1.2.19 is installed on the Magento side.
+Otherwise, the *Import Order Comments as Order Notes* field is disabled in Oro, and no comments are imported.

 .. _user-guide-magento-channel-integration-synchronization: